Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 language-agnostic.
-In particular, it would be possible to target the LLVM IR from Fortran, and then automatically benefit from all the "backends" that do most of the heavy optimization work between the IR and the actual architecture.
+In particular, it would be possible to target the LLVM IR from Fortran, and then automatically benefit from all the "backends" that do most of the heavy optimization work between the IR and the actual CPU architecture.

-This made LLVM an attractive foundation for these new Fortran compiler efforts, and both the "new" Flang, as well as LFortran followed this approach, though with different aims in what they build on top.
+This made LLVM an attractive foundation for these new Fortran compiler efforts, and both the "new" Flang, as well as LFortran followed this approach, though with different aims in what they built on top.

 ## Compiler bingo